spokestack/spokestack.io/content/docs/iOS/getting-started.md

 }
 ```

-The `speak` function will call your delegates' `didBeginSpeaking` and `didFinishSpeaking` at the start and finish, respectivly, of response playback.
+The `speak` function will call your delegate's `didBeginSpeaking` and `didFinishSpeaking` at the start and finish, respectively, of response playback.

 In this example, `SpeechConfiguration.apiId` and `SpeechConfiguration.apiSecret` are set to sample values that let you try Spokestack TTS with a demo voice, without creating an account.
 You can [get your own free API credentials](https://spokestack.io/login).
 For more TTS input configuration options, see [the TTS guide](/docs/Concepts/tts).

-If you want finer-grain control over how the TTS response is played back, you're free to feed the `TextToSpeechResult.url` in the `success` handler into your own audio player.
-See the [cookbook](/docs/iOS/cookbook) for a quick version of that recipe.
+If you want more fine-grained control over how the TTS response is played back, you're free to feed the `TextToSpeechResult.url` in the `success` handler into your own audio player.
+See the [cookbook](cookbook) for a quick version of that recipe.

 ## Conclusion